 Similarly, in order to refer to the researchers in the field of science, the writer has used the pronoun she whereas it is expected that the perfect word can be He.
 A scientist is qualified as she in a compound sentence.

-I have listened to brotherhood more often or rather everytime, but he is particular to lay emphasise on sisterhood.
+I have listened to brotherhood more often or rather every time, but he is particular to lay emphasis on sisterhood.
 In Hindi, I am accustomed to the term Bhaichara.
 But, I do not think and remember that I have ever come across the term Bhenchara.
 That is another thing, that I have never come across a term Bheno Ka Bhaichara.
-Well, it is not an issue but I was just pondering if the boys were using 'HOOD' and then why did the girls also go for the HOOD.
+Well, it is not an issue but I was just wondering if the boys were using 'HOOD' and then why did the girls also go for the HOOD.